antoniosergiojr/agenda/README.md

 ## Agenda

-Project developed with Ruby on Rails to register contacts.
+Project developed with Ruby on Rails to register contacts (CRUD).

 ## 📌 Index
 - ⚙ [Settings](#-settings)